 In June 2016, Public Health convened community leaders from cities and towns across El Paso County to discuss concerns facing our youth, and to prioritize their commitment for youth advocacy work.
-The group chose teen suicide prevention and youth substance use as the top two issues.
+The group chose youth suicide prevention and youth substance use as the top two issues.

 Public Health youth health initiative focus areas: